atsheehan/curriculum/lessons/evening-need-the-ingredients/evening-need-the-ingredients.md

 ##OMG We don't know all the ingredients!

 ###Instructions
-Our Brussel Sprouts recipe webpage only lists the first ingredient.
+Our Brussels Sprouts recipe webpage only lists the first ingredient.
 This is a problem.
 How can we have sumptious Brussel Sprouts without knowing how to make them?
 Well, we are web developers, and hungry ones at that.
 We understand HTTP request-response and can use `telnet` to add the rest of the ingredients to the page.
 Your job is to do the following:

 * Using `telnet`, issue a `POST` request to make sure all of the following ingredients are on the webpage: